Macil/DCPU-16-Assembler/README.md

     java -jar DCPU16Assembler.jar myprogram.dasm16

-By default, the compiled binary will be written to a file named "a.out".
-You can specify an output filename by using a second
+By default, if the source file's name ends in ".dasm16", then compiled binary will be written to a file with the ".dcpu16" file extension.
-argument:
+Otherwise, it will be written to a file named "a.out".
+You can specify an output filename by using a second argument:

-    java -jar DCPU16Assembler.jar myprogram.dasm16 myprogram.bin
+    java -jar DCPU16Assembler.jar myprogram.dasm16 other.dcpu16

 Standard input or standard output can be used as the source file or output respectively by putting a - instead of a filename.